AmigoCDT/Salient-Net/SSANet/SSANet_en.md

 caM = Squash(X), caM\in\mathbb{R}^{(C, 1, 1)}, X\in\mathbb{R}^{(C, H, W)}
 $$

 Where the X is the input feature map, caM is the channel-wise attentation map.
-In practical, "Squash" is global pooling operator.
+In practice, "Squash" is global pooling operator.

 ### 2.3 Spatial Attentation / Salience map